syncfusion-content/uwp-docs/uwp/DataGrid/Export-To-PDF.md

 ![Export-To-PDF_img21](Export-To-PDF_images/Export-To-PDF_img21.png)

-Here, first record only expanded in SfDataGrid.
+Here, first record only expanded in Data Grid.
 But all the DetailsViewDataGrid’s are shown in exported PDF document.

 You can customize its exporting operation by using [ChildGridExportingEventHandler](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.Converter.PdfExportingOptions.html#Syncfusion_UI_Xaml_Grid_Converter_PdfExportingOptions_ChildGridExportingEventHandler).